-Whole life vs. term life is a major decision to make when shopping for a life insurance policy.
-No matter the outcome of your decision, the reason for it stays the same: you want to make sure your loved ones and assets are secure when you pass.
+Whole life vs. term life insurance is a major decision to consider when shopping for a life insurance policy.
+No matter which one you choose, the reason for selecting it stays the same: you want to make sure your loved ones and assets are secure after you pass.
 But which type of life insurance policy is right for you?

-Deciding between whole life and term life insurance can present a challenge for any consumer.
-While both protect your beneficiaries, they do so in different ways.
+Deciding between whole life vs. term life insurance can present a challenge for any consumer.
+While both financially benefit your beneficiaries, they do so in different ways.

 Term Life Insurance

 A term life policy provides coverage over a fixed period of time, usually ranging from 5 to 30 years.
-This policy is ideal for young individuals or families who seek affordable protection in the event that the primary earner loses income.
+These types of policies are often ideal for young individuals or families who seek financial benefits in the event that the primary earner loses income.
 A medical examination is typically required for approval of a term life insurance policy.
 Because it does not build cash value, this type of policy holds no value at the end of its term.

 Whole Life Insurance

 A whole life policy typically combines a death benefit with cash savings.
-Standard whole life insurance helps financially protect beneficiaries and cover funeral and burial costs.
-While whole life premiums are typically higher than those of term life policies, the insurance company can invest a portion of the cash value of your policy in stocks and bonds.
+Standard whole life insurance can help beneficiaries financially and can also help cover funeral and burial costs.
+While whole life premiums are typically higher than those of term life policies, the insurance company can invest a portion of the cash value of your policy in stocks and bonds.¹

-- Universal or Adjustable Life: This type of policy affords you the potential to increase your death benefit by passing a medical examination.
+- Universal or Adjustable Life: This type of policy has the potential to increase your death benefit if you can pass a medical examination.
 Your policy’s cash value earns a market rate interest and you can alter your premium payments once money has accumulated in your account.

 - Variable Life: A variable life policy combines death protection with a savings account where you can invest in stocks, bonds, and mutual funds.
 While your policy’s value may grow, variable life insurance may also carry the risk of losing money if your investments underperform.